HelonaNoab/CaffiCalc/README.md

 ## Description

 Caffeine Calculator is an intuitive app that simplifies tracking and optimizing your daily caffeine intake.
-With a user-friendly interface, it allows you to input details about your age, weight and daily coffee intake and calculates and return answers if your intake is healthy, moderate and excessive amount
+With a user-friendly interface, it allows you to input details about your age, weight and daily coffee intake and calculates and return answers if your intake is healthy, moderate and excessive amount.

 ## Visual
 ![image](Bootcamp-Project-1.2.jpg)